-One of Amarillo's newest attractions the building mimics the design of an Indian Pueblo, and the exterior glows a beautiful pink in the sunset.
-Included is the Thomas Mails collection of Native American culture.
-Also on display are the fine bronze castings of Tom Knapp, the Cunningham Navajo Rug Collection, the Perry Null Game Animal Exhibit, and the Bob and Sally Jones Indigenous Birds of the Plains display.
+The building mimics the design of an Indian Pueblo and the exterior glows a beautiful pink in the sunset.
+Included is the Thomas Mails collection of Native American culture, the fine bronze castings of Tom Knapp, the Cunningham Navajo Rug Collection, the Perry Null Game Animal Exhibit, and the Bob and Sally Jones Indigenous Birds of the Plains display.

 Museum summer hours (June, July and August) are Thursday through Saturday from noon to 5 p.m. and Sunday from 1-5 pm.
 Winter hours (Sept. through May) are Saturday and Sunday from 1-5 p.m.